Chapter 1: The Architecture of Curiosity

 Why We Tell Stories (and Why That Matters for Science)

 The neuroscientist Lisa Feldman Barrett has spent her career dismantling the idea that the brain passively receives information from the world.
-Instead, she argues, the brain is fundamentally a prediction machine.
+In How Emotions Are Made (Barrett, 2017a), she argues that the brain is fundamentally a prediction machine.
 It generates models of reality, tests those models against incoming sensory data, and updates its beliefs when predictions fail.
-This prediction-error cycle—guess, test, revise—is not a metaphor for the scientific method.
-It is the scientific method, embedded in the architecture of cognition itself.
+Her formal articulation of this framework, the theory of constructed emotion, proposes that the prediction-error cycle is not a metaphor for the scientific method but rather its cognitive substrate (Barrett, 2017b).
+We are, at a neurological level, hypothesis-testing organisms.

-Will Storr, in The Science of Storytelling, extends this framework to narrative.
+Will Storr, in The Science of Storytelling (Storr, 2019), extends this framework to narrative.
 He suggests that stories emerged as cognitive tools for managing social complexity.
 They model cause-and-effect relationships, simulate outcomes, and allow groups to coordinate behavior around shared beliefs.
-When our predictions about the world fail—when the story breaks—we experience cognitive dissonance.
+When our predictions about the world fail, when the story breaks, we experience cognitive dissonance.
 Resolution requires either changing the story or rejecting the evidence.

 The Limits of Everyday Knowing